SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

         The solution implements a simple training loop and evaluation loop.
 Furthermore, we have added additional hyperparameters that can be passed to the training loop.
-Highlighted in the solution are the different lines where we take care that our model and data are moved to GPU (or Apple MPS accelerator if you have a newer Mac) if available.
+Highlighted in the solution are the different lines where we ensure that our model and data are moved to the GPU (or Apple MPS accelerator if you have a newer Mac) if available.

         ```python linenums="1" hl_lines="8 26 38 69 78" title="main.py"